Fang20031-Coding/UAT-Global-Server/README.md

 - ✅ **Saving of presets**: Save training parameters for easy access in future runs

 - ✅ **Team trials execution mode**: its under Execution Mode not Task Selection.

+- ✅ **Human Behaviour**: Bot will Automatically shut down and restart based on configured timing (Runs 24 hours by default but not recommended), Inputs are also humanized.

 ### Demo Run
 - I'd say its about 80% as competent as a actual player.
 This makes the bot not just a fan/parent farmer but it's more than capable of producing ACES